-- Why did many pioneer families choose to move to the West in the 1800s? - 2.
-Why were the development of steamboats, the Erie Canal, and the transcontinental railroad important during the time of westward expansion? - 3.
-What problems did westward expansion cause for Native Americans? - 4.
-Why is the Pony Express no longer an important means of communication? - 5.
-What was Sequoyah's significant invention?
+- Why did many pioneer families choose to move to the West in the 1800s?
+(Pioneer families moved to the West because . . .) - 2.
+Choose one: steamboat, the Erie Canal, or the transcontinental railroad.
+Why was it important during the time of westward expansion?
+(The was important because . . .) - 3.
+How did the Native Americans feel about westward expansion?
+(The Native Americans felt that westward expansion . . .)